vpec/helloworld-pipeline/README.md

 To test the pipeline and deployment, a simple Spring Boot application has been created.
 After running it,  it returns "Hello World!" as a response when a request is made.
 Gradle has been used as build tool.
 Also a test folder was created.
 It contains a single very simple test that is executed with `gradle test`.
 The purpose of this test is to use it in the pipeline to symbolize the execution of automated tests in a real application.

+The application.properties file specifies to print Tomcat server logs to `stdout`.
+The reason for this decision is explained in the [Logging and Monitoring](#logging-and-monitoring) section.

 ## CI/CD Jenkins Pipeline

 I have used Jenkins for the creation of the pipeline.
 To host the Jenkins server I used an AWS EC2 (Free Tier) instance.
 The deployment of this instance has been done taking into account the concept of Infrastructure as Code.
 Terraform has been used to specify the details of the infrastructure.
 To perform the deployment simply run these commands from the main directory of the repo: